Víctor Hugo Morales

 Víctor Hugo Morales Pérez (born 26 December 1947 in Cardona, Uruguay) is a Uruguayan journalist, pundit and writer who has lived and worked in Argentina since 1981.

+Biography

+His professional activity began in 1966 when, at the age of 19, he worked as a reporter and announcer on Radio Colonia, Uruguay.

+In 1969 he was appointed head of sports at Radio Ariel.

+The following year Morales was appointed sports director of Radio Oriental de Uruguay, where he worked until 1981, when he moved to live and work in Buenos Aires.

+He was also a sports journalist on the "Telenoche 4" program on Channel 4 of Montevideo.

 As a football commentator, he has been regarded as one of the best in the Spanish-speaking world.
 In Argentina his commentary on Diego Maradona's second goal in the 1986 World Cup quarter-final was widely praised.

-He is a staunch supporter of former President Cristina Fernández de Kirchner.
+He has been a staunch supporter of former President Cristina Fernández de Kirchner.